orbisgis/doc.orbisgis.org/docs/users/cartography.rst

 * a point,
 * a line,
+* a polygon,
-* a polygon.
+* a text.

-Here, we propose a pre-configured set of symbolizers to create maps:
+OrbisGIS proposes a set of pre-configured symbolizers to create maps:

 * `Unique symbol`_,
 * `Value classification`_,